Red Sea REEF-SPEC™ Carbon is the ultimate choice for marine & reef aquariums due to its unique technical characteristics.

 For best results:

-Organic load and yellow tint removal: The recommended dosage of Red Sea’s REEF SPEC Carbon is approximately 50 gr (100 ml) per 200 L (50 gallons) for a period of 1-2 months for a moderately stocked reef aquarium.
+The recommended dosage of Red Sea’s REEF-SPEC Carbon is approximately 50 gr (100 ml) per 200 L (50 gallons) for a period of 1-2 months for a moderately stocked reef aquarium.

-Post-medication treatment: The recommended dosage of Red Sea’s REEF SPEC Carbon to adsorb medication residuals is approximately 100 gr (200 ml) per 200 L (50 gallons) for a period of a week.
+The recommended dosage of Red Sea’s REEF-SPEC Carbon to adsorb medication residuals is approximately 100 gr (200 ml) per 200 L (50 gallons) for a period of a week.

-Ozone post-treatment: The recommended dosage of Red Sea’s REEF SPEC Carbon to remove residual ozone is 50 gr per 50mg/hr of ozone injection.
+The recommended dosage of Red Sea’s REEF-SPEC Carbon to remove residual ozone is 50 gr per 50mg/hr of ozone injection.
 The carbon should be placed at the ozone reactor/ protein skimmer outlet.
 Carbon should be replaced once it has reached approximately 50% of its original volume.

-Ash Level: A measure of the non-carbon content of the activated carbon.
-This is normally a dust that will be released from the carbon to the water.
+A measure of the non-Carbon content of the activated Carbon.
+This is normally a dust that will be released from the Carbon to the water.
 The less Ash the better.

-Leachable phosphate: A measure of the amount of residual orthophosphates PO4 that may leach from the carbon to the aquarium.
+A measure of the amount of residual orthophosphates PO4 that may leach from the Carbon to the aquarium.
 The less phosphate the better and for reef aquariums should be below 10 mg/kg.
-Highest quality carbons will be below 2 mg/kg.
+Highest quality Carbons will be below 2 mg/kg.

-Product Density: Density of the carbon at maximum packing efficiency, reported in g/ml.
+Density of the Carbon at maximum packing efficiency, reported in g/ml.